Knoblauchpilze/bsgalone/README.md

 The idea behind the behavior tree is to have a list of nodes arranged in a graph.
 They are executed at each step which allows to easily react to new situations.
 Contraty to state machines, we don't have to think about switching from any state to any other state: at each frame we just start from the root again and see which state we end up with when the execution of the tree is finished.

+Each node has an execution [state](src/bsgo/systems/NodeState.hh) which can be for example `RUNNING`, `FAILED` or `FINISHED`.
+While a node is `RUNNING` the scheduler will try to execute it.
+If it reaches one of the terminal state (`FAILED` or `FINISHED`) then the scheduler will continue the execution with the next node in the graph.
+This can either mean returning to the parent node (in case of a failure) or to the next in chain (for a finished node).

 The following image shows an example of how the very simplistic AI works at the moment:

 ![Behavior tree](resources/behavior_tree_example.png)

 In this example the root node is a repeater: this is usually advised as then we have an infinite behavior.
-We then have two main mode: the attack mode and the idle mode.
+We then have two main modes: the attack mode and the idle mode.
 Both of them are composed of a succession of actions.
-These are composed together with a fallback node, meaning that if the first strategy fail we will go on with the second one.
+These are composed together with a fallback node, meaning that if the first strategy fails we will go on with the second one.

 #### Attack mode